MetaIdea/nms-discord-mod-builder/README.md

 # Configuration

 - In bot.lua change BOT_TOKEN, guildname, CHANNEL, this_dir, AllowedRolesCustomMod
-- In steamcmd/UpdateGame.bat change STEAM_USERNAME and STEAM_PASSWORD
+- In steamcmd/UpdateGame.bat change STEAM_USERNAME, STEAM_PASSWORD and the path
 - Use start.bat to start the bot

 # Usage